2022–23 Lamar Lady Cardinals basketball team

-The 2022–23 Lamar Lady Cardinals basketball team represents Lamar University during the 2022–23 NCAA Division I women's basketball season.
-The Lady Cardinals, led by fourth year head coach Aqua Franklin, play their home games at the Montagne Center in Beaumont, Texas as members of the Southland Conference.
+The 2022–23 Lamar Lady Cardinals basketball team represented Lamar University during the 2022–23 NCAA Division I women's basketball season.
+The Lady Cardinals, led by fourth year head coach Aqua Franklin, played their home games at the Montagne Center in Beaumont, Texas as members of the Southland Conference.
+The Lady Cardinals finished the 2022–23 season with an overall record of 20–12 and 12–6 in conference play.
+After defeating McNeese in the second round and Texas A&M–Corpus Christi in the semi–final round of the 2023 Southland Conference women's basketball tournament, Lamar's season ended losing to Southeastern Louisiana in tournament championship game.
+Lamar entered the tournament as third seed.

-The Lady Cardinals return to the Southland Conference following one year as members of the Western Athletic Conference.
+The Lady Cardinals returned to the Southland Conference following one year as members of the Western Athletic Conference.
 Lamar was one of four schools, all from Texas, that left the Southland Conference in July 2021 to join the WAC.

 Previous season

 The Lady Cardinals finished the 2021–22 season with an overall record of 14–15 and 8–10 in conference play.
 After defeating New Mexico State in the opening round of the 2022 WAC women's basketball tournament, their season ended losing to Sam Houston State in a first round game.
 Lamar entered the tournament as seventh seed.